Creating List of Network Hosts

 Scanning TCP ports requires a list of Ports, by which the devices can be found on a network.
 The most widespread open ports in Microsoft networks are 139 (NetBIOS), 21 (FTP), 80 (HTTP).

 IMPORTANT!
-When selecting a port scanning method, please keep in mind that in the majority of cases firewalls may consider your actions as an attack if you scan several ports on a host at a time, and that may cause the respective consequences.
+When selecting a port scanning method, please keep in mind that in the majority of cases firewalls can consider your actions as an attack if you scan several ports on a host at a time, and that may cause the respective consequences.

 Windows XP SP2 and some newer operating systems do not allow scanning groups of TCP ports simultaneously and intentionally slow down the process on the driver level.
 Learn more about the TCP scanning limitation...